vbonnet/comp-520-peephole-compiler/grammar/README.md

 This language is built to be a somewhat visiual language; it is meant to resemble an actual Jasmin bytecode sequence.
 Note that the language is not newline agnostic.
-Unfortunately our current implemenation relies on the instructions being alone on each line, and not seperated by more than one newline.
+Unfortunately our current implementation relies on the instructions being alone on each line, and not separated by more than one newline.
 That's possibly a weakness of the language, but for now it's a design decision that's served us well.

 **Note** that the `ldc` Jamsin instructions have been split into `ldc_int` and `ldc_string`.
 This is to 1) tell the compiler what you're loading 2) reflect the same split in `optimize.c`.
-The `iconst` instruction also doesn't exist, it is subsumed into the `ldc_int` isntruction.
-All other jasmin are declared nomally.
+The `iconst` instruction also doesn't exist, it is subsumed into the `ldc_int` instruction.
+All other jasmin are declared normally.

 A few examples of this language can be found at [`tests/sample.pattern`](https://github.com/vbonnet/Peephole-Compiler/blob/master/tests/sample.pattern).
 This contains the patterns given by the ` patterns.h` file but translated into this language.

-There are two top level elements in the lanugage: `DECLARATION`s, and `RULE`s
+There are two top level elements in the language: `DECLARATION`s, and `RULE`s

 ### `DECLARATION`s: ###
 =======================

-The language allows you to declare new instruction types that represent a set of Jasmin instructions and use those isntructions in the first half of the rule.
-A c method will be generated for each instruction in the set.
+The language allows you to declare new instruction types that represent a set of Jasmin instructions and use those instructions in the first half of the rule.
+A C method will be generated for each instruction in the set.

 #### Format: ####